genetics and evolution Notes

 These isolations include:

-Polyploidy can also cause reproductive isolation, because if in one population some individuals have three sets of chromosome (3n) i.e. triploid and some individual have two sets (2n) or four sets (4n) of chromosomes then they will be evolving differently.
+Polyploidy can also cause reproductive isolation, because if in one population some individuals have three sets of chromosome (3n) i.e. triploid and some individuals have two sets (2n) or four sets (4n) of chromosomes then they will be evolving differently.

 All the reproductive isolation factors lead to speciation.